 One of the nation’s largest urban historic districts, Heritage Hill abuts downtown Grand Rapids.
 Head east on just about any street from the city center and you’ll encounter Michigan’s finest collection of 19th and early 20th century houses.
 Nearly every style of American architecture is represented in the 1,300 buildings that date from 1844.

 Marvel at the edifices from the comfort of your car or park and embark on a self-guided walking tour.
 You can also take advantage of a guided walking tour each May.
-Don’t miss the Meyer May House, a 1908 Frank Lloyd Wright design, which is open free to the public on Tuesdays, Thursdays and Sundays
+Don’t miss the Meyer May House, a 1908 Frank Lloyd Wright design, which is open free public tours on Tuesdays, Thursdays and Sundays.

 Fall Color Tours